Science-of-the-Fork/nlp-project/README.md

 ## <u>Next Steps</u>

-1.Enhance Classification Model Performance:
+1. **Enhance Classification Model Performance:**
-Although your classification models didn't perform well, there's an opportunity to enhance their performance by considering the following:
+Although our classification models didn't perform well, there's an opportunity to enhance their performance by considering the following:

-Feature Engineering: Experiment with more advanced text preprocessing techniques like word embeddings (Word2Vec, GloVe) or pre-trained language models (BERT, GPT) to capture semantic relationships.
+* Feature Engineering: Experiment with more advanced text preprocessing techniques like word embeddings (Word2Vec, GloVe) or pre-trained language models (BERT, GPT) to capture semantic relationships.
 Hyperparameter Tuning: Optimize hyperparameters for your classification models to improve their accuracy and robustness.
 Ensemble Learning: Combine the predictions of multiple models using ensemble methods like stacking or boosting, which can often lead to better results.

-2. **Trigram Exploration** Further explore trigrams or three consecutive word use to find insights.
+2. **Trigram Exploration:** Further explore trigrams or three consecutive word use to find insights.

 [Jump to Navigation](#navigation)